ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Various HTTP versions have been used for media delivery.
 HTTP/1.0, HTTP/1.1 and HTTP/2 are carried over TCP, and TCP's transport behavior is described in {{reliable-behavior}}.
 HTTP/3 is carried over QUIC, and QUIC's transport behavior is described in {{quic-behavior}}.

 Unreliable media delivery using RTP and other UDP-based protocols is also discussed in {{ultralow}}, {{unreliable-behavior}}, and {{hop-by-hop-encrypt}}, but it is difficult to give general guidance for these applications.
 For instance, when packet loss occurs, the most appropriate response may depend on the type of codec being used.

-## Other Media Use Cases {#sec-other-media}

-The scope of this document is limited to streaming video, as described in {{sd}}.
-This means that other media use cases are not treated in this document, including:

-* "Near-realtime" applications, with glass-to-glass latency requirements significantly below 1 second, are not described in this document, for the reasons given in {{near-realtime}}.
-* "Web Real-Time Communication", or "WebRTC" uses some protocols ({{RFC8834}}, {{RFC8835}}) that are discussed in this document, including RTP, the principal media transport protocol, but (as noted in {{sd}}) it is difficult to give general guidance, even in this specific case.

 # Bandwidth Provisioning {#bwprov}